-Unfavorable global economic or political conditions could adversely affect our business, financial condition or results of operations.
+Unfavorable global and macroeconomic or political conditions could adversely affect our business, financial condition or results of operations.

 Our business is susceptible to general conditions in the global economy and in the global financial markets.
-A global financial crisis or a global or regional political disruption has caused, and could in the future cause, extreme volatility in the capital and credit markets.
-A severe or prolonged economic downturn, including a recession or depression, the current inflationary economic environment, rising interest rates, debt and equity market fluctuations, diminished liquidity and credit availability, increased unemployment rates, decreased investor and consumer confidence, supply chain challenges, natural catastrophes, the effects of climate change, regional and global conflicts and terrorist attacks or political disruption or turmoil could result in a variety of risks to our business, including weakened demand for our product candidates or any future product candidates, if approved, and our ability to raise additional capital when needed on acceptable terms, if at all.
+Global financial crises and global or regional political disruptions have caused, and could in the future cause, extreme volatility in the capital and credit markets.
+A severe or prolonged economic downturn, including a recession or depression, recent and potential bank failures, the current inflationary economic environment, rising interest rates, debt and equity market fluctuations, diminished liquidity and credit availability, increased unemployment rates, decreased investor and consumer confidence, supply chain challenges, natural catastrophes, the effects of climate change, regional and global conflicts and terrorist attacks or political disruption or turmoil could result in a variety of risks to our business, including weakened demand for our product candidates or any future product candidates, if approved, and our ability to raise additional capital when needed on acceptable terms, if at all.
 A weak or declining economy or political disruption could also strain our manufacturers or suppliers, possibly resulting in supply disruption, or cause our customers to delay making payments for our potential products.
 Any of the foregoing could materially and adversely affect our business, financial condition, results of operations and prospects, and we cannot anticipate all of the ways in which the political or economic climate and financial market conditions could adversely impact our business.